On the first test of the Weak Equivalence Principle in low Earth orbit: Limiting noise, patch charges and unstable zero

+As a measurement session is completed and a new one is initiated, patches of electric charges rearrange themselves, giving rise to new fluctuations.
+Hence, their contribution to the acceleration noise changes, either upwards or downwards, which may cause jumps like the observed ones --unexplained so far.

+In \textit{Microscope} the requirement on patch potentials is that they shall not exceed $15\,\rm mV$ DC.
+Our analysis shows that the issue of their variations at low frequencies should be revisited, based on knowledge --both theoretical and experimental-- acquired with GOCE, because it may give rise to an unstable zero.

-Aside from the gold wire, an unstable zero is an issue of its own in measuring the effects of extremely small forces.
-In WEP tests it is related to the problem of initial conditions (or release) errors that affect all experiments which are not intrinsically null experiments, including those with laser tracked satellites, celestial bodies and cold atoms\,\cite{Blaser2001,Comandi2003,Nobili2008,Nobili2016}.
-Instead, in torsion-balance tests and the proposed GG space experiment the physical observable is a true null\,\cite{PerBraginskyPLA2018}.
+An unstable zero is a known issue in WEP tests, related to the problem of initial conditions (or release) errors, affecting all tests not designed as intrinsically null experiments, including those with laser tracked satellites, celestial bodies and cold atoms (\cite{Blaser2001,GRG-2008,Nobili2016}).
+In other tests, primarily those based on torsion balances, the physical observable is a true null (\cite{PerBraginskyPLA2018}).